AlexanderFarrell/adventure_game_python/readme.md

 # Adventure Game in Pygame & Python

 This game is a tile-based 2D adventure game created with Pygame.
-The video for this step can be found here [Entities with Pygame - Adventure Game Part 3](https://youtu.be/zRKDARu3HWY).

 ## Setup